open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 part of the proposal: nothing has to implement it unless the argument above proves wrong, and because the profiler is unaffected, it can then be adopted one SDK at a time with no schema change.

-Losing the trace context for GC samples is a design decision.
-A collection is triggered by whole-heap pressure that the active request may have contributed little to, so attributing that time to whichever context happened to be current would manufacture a plausible-looking but ultimately wrong attribution.

 ### Sampling a thread that is not executing JavaScript